dereuromark/cakephp-tools/README.md

 ### Providing 2.x shims
 This plugin for the Cake 3 version also contains some 2.x shims to ease migration of existing applications from 2.x to 3.x:
-- find('first') and find('count')
-- Model::$validate, Model::$primaryKey, Model::$displayField and Model relations as properties
+- See Shim plugin for details on most of the provided shims.
-- Set/Multibyte class, Session component and a cut down version of JsHelper
+- Cut down version of JsHelper and a few more things.

 ## Installation & Docs